GeneMAP-Research/genemap-research.github.io/docs/workflows/gwas/idat-to-vcf.md

 nextflow run test.nf -profile test,local,singularity,hg19 -w "./work/"
 ```

-- **NB**: For the test, we add a test profile before the three categories we mentioned above.
+- NB: For the test, we add a test profile before the three categories we mentioned above.

 ### Running without the executor profile category